FailAcademy/learning/adp-vancouver/_lessons/week-04/01a-introducing-postgres.md

 ## Exercise 2

-Create Tables and set Data Types.
-What types of data do we need to model for our Boomtown application?
+Populating your Relational Database.

 - Use the `CREATE TABLE` command to set up some tables in our test database.
 - Set the appropriate data-types for each column in our schema.

+**Data Types** <br/>
+What types of data do we need to model for our Boomtown application?

+**Normalization** <br/>
+How should we "Normalize" the data in our schema, according to the rules of Third Normal Form?

 **Handling Id's** <br/>
 Each entry into the database for each of the schema should have an id.
 This will be necessary for building